avishaigonen123/CTF_writeups/hackthebox/Imagery/index.md

 ### Exploiting LFI to achieve files and crack testuser password

-After logging as admin, we can see the buttom "Admin Panel", there we can see all users:
+After logging as admin, we can see the button "Admin Panel", there we can see all users:

 ![all users](image-4.png)